ireaneus/CDI/docs/NTSurvey/NTSurveyS16AssignmentPt1.md

 > 20 If someone says, *“I love God,”* and hates his brother, he is a liar; for the one who does not love his brother whom he has seen, cannot love God whom he has not seen.
 > 21 And this commandment we have from Him, that the one who loves God should love his brother also.

+**1 John Chapter 4**

+***In Chapter 4, John*** instructs believers to test the spirits, for many false prophets have gone out into the world.
+The true Spirit confesses that Jesus Christ has come in the flesh (*vv.
+1–3*).
+God’s people overcome falsehood because He who is in them is greater than he who is in the world (*v.
+4*).
+The supreme evidence of knowing God is love, because God is love (*vv.
+7–8*).
+God’s love is revealed in sending His only Son as the propitiation for sins (*v.
+10*).
+Perfect love casts out fear, and those who love God must also love their brothers (*vv.
+17–21*).
+***Christ is presented as*** the Son of God sent into the world as Savior and propitiation, whose incarnation is the test of true teaching (*vv.
+2, 9–10, 14*).
+***Believers should*** test the spirits, love one another, abide in God’s love, and reject fear through the perfect love revealed in Christ (*vv.
+1, 7, 16–18*).
 **Overcoming the World** *(5:1-12)*

 > 1 Whoever believes that Jesus is the Christ is born of God, and whoever loves the Father loves the child born of Him.